US-CBO/eval-projections/README.md

 ## Technical Data Notes

 ### Baseline Dates
 The files `input_data/baselines.csv` and `input_data/baseline_changes.csv` have a baseline_date column, named `baseline_date` and `changes_baseline_date`, respectively.
 The dates in those columns are string variables stored in [ISO-8601 date format](https://www.iso.org/iso-8601-date-and-time-format.html).
-For every value in those columns, the day is equal to '01' (the first of the month), which does not correpsond to the specific day that a baseline was released.
+For every value in those columns, the day is equal to '01' (the first of the month), which does not correspond to the specific day that a baseline was released.
 As such, the `baseline_date` values should only be interpreted as indicating the *year* and the *month* in which the baseline was released.

 ### Winter Flag
 For revenues, error calculations are only performed on the Winter baselines.
 The `Winter_flag` column in the `input_data/baselines.csv` file indicates which baseline each year is the Winter baseline.